Small is lucrative for Wachtell, corporate America's legal defense force

-NEW YORK, June 8 (Reuters) - Every Tuesday, partners and associates at Wachtell, Lipton, Rosen & Katz gather for a communal lunch in the dining room of the law firm's Manhattan offices.
+NEW YORK (Reuters) - Every Tuesday, partners and associates at Wachtell, Lipton, Rosen & Katz gather for a communal lunch in the dining room of the law firm's Manhattan offices.

 Food ordered from top New York restaurants is served, but the real attraction is Martin Lipton, one of the firm's co-founders and corporate America's most famous consigliere.